 Quest is a platform for digital geocaching.
 People can upload content to a specific area, allowing only a certain set of people to find items.
 Once in the area, people must search the space to find an artifact that exists in augmented reality.

-We are overloaded with digital content, much of which is permanent.
-This leads to a simultaneous sense of information overload and a desire to curate and censor our own digital expression.
 Self-destructing content (stories on Snapchat, Instagram, etc) is one solution to this problem.
 Could scarcity through location be another solution?
 What if people could discover location-specific content using augmented reality?

 This is a proof of concept to address these questions.
 I’ve created four hero flows for the concept: Browse nearby items, add new items, tracking specific items, and capturing items once they’re found.